TheGreaterHeptavirate/motorola/README.md

 - if you know the exact location/name of `python3-config`-like script, specify `-pycfg`
 - else you will need to pass the python3-include flags manually with `-ldflags` and `-cflags` lets explore this a bit more:
-  * C flags specifies wher your system should look for `Python.h` headers.
+  * C flags specifies where your system should look for `Python.h` headers.
     Thats why it should be of the following form: `-Ipath/to/python311/includes/`, e.g. on Windows 10: `-IC:/Users/<your username>/AppData/Local/Programs/Python/Python311/include`
   * Linker flags are even more tricky.
 They should point to python libraries (DLLs on Windows and .so files on linux).